TechNoirBreakfastClub/johnathansmith.com/content/laravel-exceptions-forwarding.md

 cover:
 image: https://miro.medium.com/max/1200/1*TToqy6Hkf4ETiDvYALMiyg.png
 images:
-tags: ["laravel", "php", "exceptions", "laravel tips and tricks"]
+tags: ["laravel", "php", "exceptions", "tips and tricks"]
 date: 2019-08-08T08:58:36-04:00
 draft: false
 summary: Did you know that you can auto-forward on exception?
 Laravel makes this process incredibly simple and easy.
 An extremely useful trick!